Tabletop game

-Tabletop games or tabletops are games that are normally played on a table or other flat surface, such as board games, card games, dice games, miniature wargames, or tile-based games.
+Tabletop games or tabletops are games that are normally played on a table or other flat surface, such as board games, card games, dice games, miniature wargames, tabletop role-playing games, or tile-based games.

 Classification according to equipment used

 Tabletop games can be classified according to the general form, or equipment utilized:

 Games like chess and draughts are examples of games belonging to the board game category.
-Other games, however, use various attributes and cannot be classified unambiguously (e.g. Monopoly utilises a board as well as dice and cards).
+Other games, however, use various attributes and cannot be classified unambiguously (e.g. Monopoly and many modern eurogames utilize a board as well as dice and cards).

 For several of these categories there are sub-categories and even sub-sub-categories or genres.
 For instance, German-style board games, board wargames, and roll-and-move games are all types of board games that differ markedly in style and general interest.

 Tabletop game components

 The various specialized parts, pieces, and tools used for playing tabletop games may include: